catberry/catberry/docs/index.md

 # Isomorphic/Universal applications
 TL;DR of some of the immediate benefits solved by isomorphic/universal applications:

-* _Search-engine crawlable single page application_ -- the same page can be rendered as easily on the server as in the browser.
+* _Search-engine crawlable single page application_ – the same page can be rendered as easily on the server as in the browser.
-* _*D.R.Y* templating & logic_ -- since universal modules are written only once and in JavaScript, you never have to repeat yourself or maintain the same logic in two separate code-bases.
+* _*D.R.Y* templating & logic_ – since universal modules are written only once and in JavaScript, you never have to repeat yourself or maintain the same logic in two separate code-bases.

 _Isomorphic/universal applications_ are built such that given modules can be used identically on the server and/or client.

 Take, for example, code used for rendering pages.
-It could be used first on the server--for SEO, shared links, fast initialization, etc.--and then in the browser, or entirely in the browser, as a [Single Page Application](http://en.wikipedia.org/wiki/Single_Page_Application), no server rendering required.
+It could be used first on the server – for SEO, shared links, fast initialization, etc. – and then in the browser, or entirely in the browser, as a [Single Page Application](http://en.wikipedia.org/wiki/Single_Page_Application), no server rendering required.

 There is an awesome [Airbnb blog post](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) that explains the idea behind isomorphic JavaScript applications and what they constitute.